Motion Planning for Continuous Time Stochastic Processes: A Dynamic Programming Approach: Numerical Example: Chemical Langevin Equation for a Biological Switch

 where $i \in \{1,2\}$ corresponds to the phase of the motion.

-For this system we investigate two scenarios: one where full control over both production rates is possible and one where only the production rate of protein $x$ can be controlled.
+For this system we investigate two scenarios: One where full control over both production rates is possible, and one where only the production rate of protein $x$ can be controlled.
 Accordingly, in the first scenario we set $\ul{u}_x = \ul{u}_y = 0$ and $\ol{u}_x = \ol{u}_y = 2$ while in the second we set $\ul{u_x}=0$, $\ol{u_x}=2$ and $\ol{u}_y = \ul{u}_y = 1$.
-Figure \ref{fig:V2} depicts the probability distribution of staying in set $C$ within the time horizon $T_2 = 120$ time units \footnote{Notice that the half-life of each protein is assumed to be 17.32 time units} in terms of the initial conditions $(x,y) \in \R^2$. $V_2$ is zero outside set $C$, as the process has obviously left $C$ if it starts outside it.
+Figure \ref{fig:V2} depicts the probability distribution of staying in set $C$ within the time horizon $[T_1, T_2] = [20, 80]$ for $60$ time units \footnote{Notice that the half-life of each protein is assumed to be 17.32 time units} in terms of the initial conditions $(x,y) \in \R^2$.
+Value function $V_2$ is zero outside set $C$, as the process has obviously left $C$ if it starts outside it.
 Figures \ref{fig:stay} and \ref{fig:stay_y} demonstrate the first and second scenarios, respectively.
 Note that in the second case the probability of success dramatically decreases in comparison to the first.
 This result indicates the importance of full controllability of the production rates for the achievement of the desired control objective.

-Figure \ref{fig:V1} depicts the probability of successively reaching set $B$ within the time horizon $T_1 = 60$ time units and staying in set $C$ for $T_2 = 120$ time units thereafter.
-Since the objective is to avoid $A$, the value function $V_1$ takes zero value on $A$.
+Figure \ref{fig:V1} depicts the probability of successively being at set $B$ at $T_1 = 60$ time units while avoiding $A$, and staying in set $C$ till $T_2 = 80$ time units thereafter.
+Since the objective is to avoid $A$ throughout the motion, the value function $V_1$ takes zero value on $A$.
 Figures \ref{fig:reach} and \ref{fig:reach_y} demonstrate the first and second control scenarios, respectively.
-It is easy to observe the non-smooth behavior of the value function $V_1$ on the boundary of set $B$ in Figure \ref{fig:reach_y}.
-This is indeed a consequence of the boundary condition \eqref{V1 sim boundary}.
+It is easy to observe the non-smooth behavior of the value function $V_1$ on the boundary of set $A$ in Figure \ref{fig:reach_y}.
 All simulations in this subsection were obtained using the Level Set Method Toolbox \cite{ref:Mitchell-toolbox} (version 1.1), with a grid $121 \times 121$ in the region of interest.